 Born on 5 August 1907, the Polish musician Adam Kopyciński held the post of conductor of the men’s orchestra in Auschwitz.
 Kopyciński joined the orchestra in 1942 when it was still being led by Franz Nierychlo.
 After Nierychlo left to join the German army, the leaderless orchestra held a competition between three Poles who had 'applied' for the prestigious position.
 Kopyciński had previously led several performances and rehearsals in place of the unpopular Nierychlo, and was well-liked by the other members.
 He was awarded the position, which he held until the orchestra's dissolution.

 After the war, Kopyciński became a founder and conductor of the Wroclaw Philharmonic Orchestra.
-He remembered until his death on 3 October 1982 the men who had played in his orchestra, and the fact that
+Until his death on 3 October 1982, he remembered the men who had played in his orchestra, and the fact that

 with those who left us for their eternal rest, you could have built a giant symphony orchestra.
 And thus we musicians should never forget those who fell at their posts.